 - When you are hanging several pieces of different sizes around a room, don’t line them up using the top of the frame as a guide.
 Instead, line them up by their center lines, it will help you keep everything at the same eye level, and it is also the way art is hung in galleries and museums.

 Looking to frame a collection of favorite photographs or pieces of art for your home or office?
 Create coordinating custom frames using our Create-A-Frame tools.
 Create-A-Frame allows you to change elements and preview customized designs before buying!
 Choose a frame design and then tailor the moulding, matting, and glass options to suit your decor and personal style.

-Lucie Voves is the President, Founder and CEO of Church Hill Classics/diplomaframe.com, a certified woman-owned business.
+Lucie Voves is the CEO and President of Church Hill Classics/diplomaframe.com, a certified woman-owned business.